Im-Pranshu/ClearQ/README.md

 # Clear Q

-Clear Q Nam is a full-stack To-Do application built using the **MERN Stack** (MongoDB, Express, React, Node.js).
+ClearQ is a full-stack To-Do application built using the **MERN Stack** (MongoDB, Express, React, Node.js).
 This app allows users to perform CRUD (Create, Read, Update, Delete) operations, as well as login and signup functionalities to manage their tasks.

 ## Features
 - **User Authentication**: Users can register and log in to their accounts.